Lanrico/Guanlan-Ji-Web-API-Assignment/README.md

 + /users/:username/favourites | GET | The favourite page shows the movies get from this api
 + /users/:username/favourites | POST | The addToFavourite button in the movie card post a movie to this api
 + /users/:username/favourites/remove | POST | The removeFromFavourte button in the movie card post a movie to this api to remove the movie
++ /users/:username/recommendation | GET | The recommend page use the movie list return from this api
 + /genres/tmdb/genres | GET | In each page's filtercard
 + /movies/tmdb/discover/page:page | GET | The home page movie list
 + /movies/tmdb/upcoming/page:page | GET | The upcoming page movie list